-And though the mere thought of sitting in front of that exam paper may fill you with complete terror, there is something that can make the next few months a little more manageable: a revision timetable.
+At this time of year, the thought of facing an A-Level exam paper might fill you with complete terror, but there’s something that can make the next few months a little more manageable: a revision timetable.

-This is an incredibly daunting prospect at first – you’ve had two years of lessons, practical classes, field trips… how can you possibly cover it all in a few weeks?!
-The most important thing is to be methodical: make a list of all the topics you’ve covered in each subject, dividing them into groups based on exam papers, if that’s how you’re going to be assessed.
-You might also want to note down the number of classes you had on each topic, to get a rough idea of how to divide your time on your revision timetable.
+The most important thing is to be methodical.
+Make a list of all the topics you’ve covered in each subject, dividing them into groups based on exam papers if that’s how you’re going to be assessed.
+You might also want to note down the number of classes you had on each topic, to get a rough idea of how to split your time between them.